-COURSE CONTENT: Mandated Statement - Estimation of Per-Unit Student Workload: "Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally three hours per unit per week with one of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, and clinical practice.
+COURSE CONTENT: Mandated Statement-Estimation of Per-Unit Student Workload: "Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally three hours per unit per week with one of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, and clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus."

-WRITING - Essays: English 1A builds upon basic writing skills, including instruction in grammar, form and style.
-From the personal/reflective essay, English 1A's assignments move on to the exploration of analysis, interpretation, synthesis, evaluation and argument, laying the foundation for English1B.
-The course includes practice in prewriting, organizing, the "writing process" itself, revising and editing.
+WRITING - Essays: English 1B builds upon the writing skills learned in English 1A, moving beyond 1A's instruction in grammar and form and the personal/reflective essay.
+English 1B explores writing the persuasive argument and the critical essay, emphasizing analysis, interpretation, synthesis and evaluation.
+English1B continues practice in prewriting, organizing, the "writing process" itself, revising and editing begun in English 1A, but with more emphasis on PRODUCT and less on PROCESS.
 Practice in each writing skill area is intended to help students prepare for the demands of college writing assignments and for practical use in the world of work.

-Diagnostic Assessment: During the first week of the semester, all English composition students are required to write an in-class diagnostic essay.
-This essay enables instructors to determine that each student's prerequisite training/entry writing skill level is sufficient to ensure success in the class.
-If the results so warrant, the instructor may suggest periodic (even weekly) tutoring at a campus writing assistance center or will advise enrollment in a more appropriate course.
-PLEASE NOTE THAT ENGLISH 1A IS NOT A REMEDIAL ENGLISH CLASS.
+Diagnostic Assessment: During the first week of the semester, students will write an in-class diagnostic essay.
+This initial writing sample enables the instructor to determine that each student's prerequisite training/entry writing skill level is sufficient to ensure success in the class.
+If the results so warrant, the instructor will suggest periodic (even weekly) tutoring at one of the campus tutoring facilities or advise enrollment in a more suitable course.
+PLEASE NOTE: SJSU'S ENGLISH 1B IS NOT A REMEDIAL ENGLISH CLASS.

-The University Essay: The culminating department writing exam for English 1A is held on a special exam day near the end of the course.
+The University Essay: The culminating department writing exam for English 1B is held on a special exam day near the end of the course.
 "A common essay final, graded holistically, shall count 20 percent toward the course grade.
-A single university-wide final will be developed around a college-level reading passage each semester by the English Department Composition Committee.
+A single university-wide final will be developed around two college-level reading passages each semester by the English Department Composition Committee.
 All faculty members teaching individual sections will grade the examination holistically under controlled conditions.
 Students must take the final exam in order to pass the course."